kubecost/docs/containerstats-pipeline.md

 All ContainerStats-related log messages should contain `ContainerStats` or `ContainerStatsSet`.
 The pipeline logs a few things at INFO level to show that the pipeline is running successfully.
 Much greater detail is available at the DEBUG level.
-See [the official instructions](https://github.com/kubecost/cost-analyzer-helm-chart#adjusting-log-output) if you would like to learn how to change the log level.
+See [the official instructions](https://github.com/kubecost/cost-analyzer-helm-chart#adjusting-log-output) to learn how to change the log level.

 ## Configuration